In this article, you will learn

 Figure 3: The menu bar of the VDP Editor

-The menu bar of the VDP Editor provides the following information and functions from left to right:
+The menu bar of the VDP Editor contains the following information and functions from left to right:

-- Print Item or Article Name [12] – displays the name of the underlying Print Item to which variable elements are being applied.
-Please note, that the name shown in the Print Item or Article Name can differ from the actual file name.
+- Print Item or Article Name [12] – displays the name of the underlying Print Item enriched with variable elements.
+Please note that the Print Item or Article Name may differ from the actual file name.

-- Save [13] – saves the current VDP specification, which includes the position, shape, and content of all variable elements.
+- Save [13] – saves the current VDP specification, including the position, shape, and content of all variable elements.

 - Close [14] – closes the VDP Editor without saving the current VDP specification.